prof-tallman/csc228/texts_and_movies.md

 * Frankenstein by Mary Shelley (200-300 pages)
 * Meditations by Marcus Aurelius (100-200 pages)
 * The Art of War by Sun Tzu (50-100 pages)
+* The Hiding Place by Corrie ten Boom
 * The Great Train Robbery by Michael Crichteon (300-400 pages)

 ## Movies ##